Harvey031/MyFirstRepository/README.md

 🗓️ Days 1–10: Basics & Console Input/Output
 Day	Topic	Task
 1	Hello World	Print "Hello World" to the console.
-2	Variables	Declare int, string, and bool variables.
+FINSIHED 2	Variables	Declare int, string, and bool variables.
 Print them.
-3	Input	Ask user for their name and greet them.
+FINISHED 3	Input	Ask user for their name and greet them.
 4	Math	Ask for two numbers and print their sum.
 5	Operators	Show use of +, -, *, /, %.